Intermesh/groupoffice7-docs/docs/02_Webclient/04_Hooks.md

 for client "intermesh" you should put the hooks in the file 'ux/intermesh/modules/contacts/hooks.js'.

-If you look at the file 'app/modules/contacts/views/contact.html you'll find this
+If you look at the file 'app/modules/contacts/views/contact.html' you'll find this
 tag:
 ````````````````````````````````````````````````````````````````````````````````
-<go-hook name="contact"></go-hook>
+<go-hook name="contact" flex layout="column"></go-hook>
 ````````````````````````````````````````````````````````````````````````````````

 You can hook into the contents of that tag and adjust the template just before